mnot/I-D/web-proxy-desc/draft.md

 nominated host as its root.
 Likewise, clients MUST NOT use the WPD's proxies to access bare IP addresses that fall within the classless prefix.

-If the string "CONNECT" appears in alwaysDirect, it indicates that requests that require establishment of a tunnel (e.g., for "https" URLs) MUST NOT use the WPD's proxies, but instead ought to be made directly to the origin (i.e., without a tunnel).
+If the string "CONNECT" (case-sensitive) appears in alwaysDirect, it indicates that requests that require establishment of a tunnel (e.g., for "https" URLs) MUST NOT use the WPD's proxies, but instead ought to be made directly to the origin (i.e., without a tunnel).

 Note that when a "bare" IP address or classless prefix is used in alwaysDirect, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs